ymerejsasnak/ymerejsasnak.github.io/index.md

 <img src="https://ymerejsasnak.github.io/swarm1.png" height="300">

 This module allows the user to load a sample and, based on a few settings, it overlays the sample on the output buffer the chosen number of times.
-More development details [here](about:blank).

 [Sample Swarm on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-sample-swarm)